When to visit the vet?

 Causes

-The development of cancer in the thyroid gland can be favored by various factors.
-Genetic predispositions play a role, with certain breeds being more susceptible.
+The development of cancer in the thyroid gland can be influenced by various factors.
+Genetic predispositions play a role, with certain breeds potentially being more susceptible.
 Environmental factors such as radiation or toxic exposures could also play a role.
-A mutation in the cells of the thyroid gland can lead to uncontrolled cell growth, which eventually leads to the formation of a tumor.
+A mutation in the thyroid cells can lead to uncontrolled cell growth, ultimately resulting in tumor formation.

 Symptoms

-The symptoms of thyroid carcinoma in dogs can vary and often depend on the size and progression of the tumor.
+Symptoms of thyroid carcinoma in dogs can vary and often depend on the size and progression of the tumor.
 One of the most common signs is a visible or palpable swelling in the neck area.
 This swelling may be noticed when petting the dog.

-Other symptoms include weight loss despite normal or even increased appetite, lethargy, changes in the coat or skin, respiratory distress, hoarseness, or cough.
+Other symptoms include weight loss despite normal or even increased appetite, lethargy, changes in coat or skin, respiratory distress, hoarseness, or cough.
 In advanced disease, symptoms such as difficulty swallowing or lymph node swelling in the neck area may occur.

 Diagnosis